 The Company filed a Form 25 (Notification of Removal from Listing and/or Registration under Section 12(b) of the Securities Exchange Act of 1934) with the United States Securities and Exchange Commission (the "SEC") on June 4, 2018 to delist the Company's common shares from the Nasdaq Capital Market and to deregister its common shares under Section 12(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-The delisting became effective on June 14, 2018 and the deregistration will become effective ninety days from June 4, 2018.
+The delisting became effective on June 14, 2018 and the deregistration became effective on September 3, 2018.
 The Company also filed a Form 15 on June 15, 2018 with the SEC to suspend its reporting obligations under Section 15(d) of the Exchange Act.
-The Company's reporting obligations with the SEC were suspended upon the filing of the Form 15 and shall remain suspended for as long as the Company's common shares are quoted for trading in the United States on the OTC Pink Open Market operated by OTC Markets Group, under the ticker "BUROF".
+The Company's reporting obligations with the SEC were suspended upon the filing of the Form 15 and shall remain suspended for as long as the Company continues to meet the criteria for such suspension on the first day of any subsequent fiscal year.
+The Company's common shares are quoted for trading in the United States on the OTC Pink Open Market operated by OTC Markets Group, under the ticker "BUROF".